Read This First

 Prompt 3: How is dynamical depth normally measured.
 Provide actual examples.

-The central claim is this: Measuring dynamical depth involves various quantitative and qualitative methods tailored to capture the complexity, hierarchy, and nonlinearity of interactions within a system.
+In plain terms: Measuring dynamical depth involves various quantitative and qualitative methods tailored to capture the complexity, hierarchy, and nonlinearity of interactions within a system.

 Meteorologists use Lyapunov exponents to assess the predictability of weather patterns.
 The positive Lyapunov exponents in weather models indicate the limits of accurate weather forecasting due to the chaotic nature of the atmosphere.